-- 7 Consistently outstanding understanding of the subject.
-Shows insight, flair and exhibits a scholarly attitude to work.
-Uses initiative to work independently. - 6 Excellent understanding of all material.
-Produces work of a consistently excellent standard.
-Will occasionally use initiative to learn independently. - 5 Very good grasp of the subject.
-Whilst some work will be excellent, consistent excellence has yet to be achieved. - 4 Consistent, secure grasp of material with rare instances of weakness but has yet to develop initiative and excellence. - 3 Generally sound grasp of the subject with minor weaknesses and some unreliability in key areas. - 2 Work can reach the level expected but there are areas of weakness.
-Needs a high level of guidance to achieve a modest outcome. - 1 Work rarely reaches the level expected and there are areas of significant concern.
-Lacks purpose and needs constant direction.
+7 Outstanding Consistently outstanding understanding and application of the subject.
+Shows insight, flair and exhibits a scholarly approach to work.
+Uses initiative to learn independently frequently.
+6 Excellent Excellent understanding of all subject knowledge and skills covered at KS3.
+Produces work of a consistently excellent standard demonstrating application of knowledge.
+Will use initiative to learn independently.
+5 Very good Very good grasp of the subject knowledge.
+Whilst some work will be excellent, consistency of excellence is yet to be reached.
+Will often use initiative to learn independently.
+4 Good Consistent, secure grasp of the subject and skills with rare evidence of gaps in knowledge or skills and is sometimes showing initiative or excellence.
+3 On track Generally sound grasp of the subject knowledge and skills required for success with only minor weaknesses and some gaps.
+Beginning to show initiative on occasion.
+2 Approaching Work can achieve the required level for on track performance but only with support and guidance.
+Areas of weakness or gaps in knowledge or skills which can be addressed through teacher feedback.
+1 Developing Requires intensive in class support and prompting to complete tasks.
+Pupils would benefit from extra one-to-one support to improve extensive gaps in subject knowledge and skills.